 The World Economic Forum’s Healthy Cities and Communities initiative aims to improve people’s well-being holistically by enabling them to live longer, fuller lives in their local environments.
 The Healthy Cities and Communities Playbook provides city leaders with a toolkit and roadmap so they can begin their journey of creating, accelerating and sustaining healthy-living environments in their cities.

 The Healthy Cities and Communities Playbook provides city leaders with a toolkit and roadmap to start creating, accelerating and sustaining healthy-living environments in their cities.

 Further reading All related content

-By promoting reusable packaging the World Economic Forum is helping to end plastic waste.
+By promoting reusable packaging, the World Economic Forum is helping reduce plastic waste.

 Turning urban sprawl into a net-zero city.
 Lessons from Melbourne

 Melbourne is on its way to becoming a net-zero city.
 How did it become one of the world's most liveable cities?

 How to improve urban health: Lessons from cities around the world

 The many positives of cities can sometimes mask the huge health inequalities that exist within them.
 These places are tackling the issue and offering lessons for other cities.